caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/general/index.rst.txt

   *str*, *optional*, *default = ' '*

-  where CARACal (over-) writes HDF5 files and JSON info files downloaded by get_data below
+  Location where CARACal (over-)writes HDF5 files and JSON info files downloaded by the getdata worker.